 The number of participants is limited, and applicants will be selected on the basis of completed application forms and cover letters.
 Selected applicants will be informed on April 23, 2012.

 Training organizers will cover all travel, accommodation and nourishment costs of participating journalists and editors from the regions.
 Upon completion of the training, participants will receive certificates.

 Should you have any additional questions, please do not hesitate to contact us.
 Contact persons:

 Tel.: 2 912608, extension 115

 Nick Thorpe was first western journalist based in Hungary as freelance correspondent for BBC, the Independent, and UPI.
 He covered collapse of Communism in Hungary, Romania, Czechoslovakia and East Germany.
 From 1990 he became East Europe correspondent for the newspaper Observer.
 He covered collapse of Yugoslavia and wars in Croatia, Bosnia, and Kosovo, Macedonia.
 Since 1996, Mr. Nick Thorpe is the correspondent of BBC in Central Europe.

-- Information about continuous measurement of radio audience by Market Intelligence Caucasus, licensee of TNS, with support of IREX G-MEDIA, Aggregated Report
+- Highlights of the continuous survey of the radio market, conducted by Market Intelligence Caucasus, licensee of TNS, with support of IREX G-MEDIA.
+Six month consolidated results.

 - Understanding and Interpreting Public Opinion Polls in Election Context